rust-lang/reference/src/expressions/if-expr.md

     } else {
         ()
     };
-    // The semicolon above is important:
+    // The semicolon above is important: The type of the `if` expression is
+    // `()`, despite being diverging.
+When the final body expression is
-    // The type of the `if` statement is `()`, despite being diverging.
+    // elided, the type of the body is inferred to ! because the function body
+    // diverges.
+Without the semicolon, the `if` would be the tail expression
+    // with type `()`, which would fail to match the return type `!`.
 }

 fn diverging_arms() -> ! {